Ways to SEO Infographics Like a Genius

 Local SEO (local search engine optimization) means making it easy for potential local customers to find your business on Google.

-More specifically, optimizing your website so that when people near your business type keywords related to your products or services into Google, your site shows up in their search engine results.
+More specifically, optimize your website so that when people near your business-type keywords related to your products or services in Google, your site appears in their search engine results.

-Although getting your business found online is only half the battle.
-If you can’t turn your website visitors into customers then it’s all for nothing.
+However, getting your business found online is only half the battle.
+If you can’t turn your website visitors into customers, it’s all for nothing.

 Sounds scary?
 Not to worry.
-In this article, you’ll learn how to use local SEO to get found and then how to build a website to convert your site’s traffic into customers.
+In this article, you’ll learn how to use local SEO to get found and build a website to convert your site’s traffic into customers.

 Let’s get started.